Skip to content

 Since this guide is aiming to first set up our Next.js as an SPA (Single Page Application), you need your page entry point to catch all possible routes of your application.
 For that, create a new [[...slug]] directory in your app directory.

 This directory is what is called an optional catch-all route segment.
-Next.js uses a file-system based router where directories are used to define routes.
+Next.js uses a file-system based router where folders are used to define routes.
 This special directory will make sure that all routes of your application will be directed to its containing page.tsx file.

 Create a new page.tsx file inside the app/[[...slug]] directory with the following content: